 Notification of the Planning Commission legislative public hearing for this application was published in the Siuslaw News two times on April 25 and May 2, 2018.
-Notification of the City Council legislative public hearing for this application was published in the Siuslaw News two times on May 12, 2018 and May 16, 2018.
 The notification procedures meet the requirements of Florence City Code, the policies of the Florence Realization 2020 Comprehensive Plan, and state law.